 High blood pressure is dangerous and leads to the highest amount of preventable deaths each year.
 However, what researchers are finding is that the number of people who have elevated blood pressure is increasing each year.

-For a study published in the Journal of the American Medical Association, the researchers collected data on about 8 million people in 154 countries across 844 studies.
+In an American Medical Association study, researchers collected data on about 8 million people in 154 countries across 844 studies.
 The results show that elevated blood pressure and hypertension are rising.

-The researchers focused primarily on the systolic blood pressure number, or the top number, that represents the pressure of blood vessels at each heart beat.
-Higher systolic blood pressures have been shown to correlate with heart disease, stroke, and kidney disease.
+The researchers focused primarily on the systolic blood pressure number, or the top number, that represents the pressure of blood vessels at each heartbeat.
+Higher systolic blood pressures correlate with heart disease, stroke, and kidney disease.

 Despite the massive amount of funding going into research to prevent and bring awareness to heart disease and high blood pressure, systolic blood pressure rates have increased over the last 25 years.

 Dr. Gregory Roth, an assistant professor of cardiology at University of Washington and one of the study’s authors said, “We found that 3.5 billion adults have blood pressure high enough to bring some risk, and 870 million people around the world are hypertensive.”